 Under limited circumstances, Medicare will cover 100% of the first 20 days and part of the next 80 days (supplement insurance may make up the difference).
 After 100 days, Medicare won’t pay anything and usually neither will a private supplement policy.
 In reality, Medicare HMOs will cover no more than a few weeks.

 Costs – The average cost of nursing home care is $10,000 per month and is steadily rising.
 Of people reaching the age of 65, over 40% will spend time in a nursing home.
 There are three options to people facing potential long term care in a nursing home:

 - Pay the costs out of pocket

 - Purchase long term health care insurance; or

 - Qualify for public benefits including veterans and Medicaid benefits

 Paying the costs out of pocket is incredibly expensive and may deplete your entire estate.
 The Toney Law Firm recommends purchasing long term care insurance if eligible.
-If purchasing long term care insurance, make sure you use a reputable company and buy at least 5 years of in-home, assisted living and nursing home coverage at a minimum of $200 per day with a cost of living benefit adjustment rider.
+If purchasing long term care insurance, we recommend you use a reputable company and buy at least 5 years of in-home, assisted living and nursing home coverage at a minimum of $300 per day with a cost of living benefit adjustment rider.

-VA Benefits – Veteran’s benefits may be available for a wartime veteran or his widow under certain circumstances (usually for an assisted living resident or with a full time aide).
-A veteran can receive up to approximately $1800 per month; a widow approximately $1000 per month.
+VA Benefits – Veteran’s benefits may be available for a wartime veteran or his or her spouse under certain circumstances (usually for an assisted living resident or with a full time aide).
+A veteran can receive up to approximately $2,230 per month; a spouse approximately $1,200 per month.